nigelredding/act65.github.io/_drafts/2016-5-20-Stability.md

 title: Stability and uncertainty
 ---

+Define stability.
-Stability is certainty, uncertainty is instability [Off the convex path](http://www.offconvex.org/2016/03/14/stability/)
+* Stability is certainty, uncertainty is instability [Off the convex path](http://www.offconvex.org/2016/03/14/stability/)
+* How close you are to a decision boundary?
+* …?

+> An algorithm is stable, intuitively speaking, if its output doesn’t change much if we perturb the input sample in a single point.
+[Moritz Hardt](http://www.offconvex.org/2016/03/14/stability/)

 ### Dropout to approximate stability